Frequently Asked Questions about Open Badges

 How can my organisation become “HPass Approved”?

-Issuers of Open Badges on HPass can ask other organisations to endorse their organisations or their badges.
+Issuers of digital badges on HPass can ask other organisations to endorse their organisations or their badges.
 This increases the value of their badges, depending on the identity and credibility of the endorser and the details of the endorsement.

 As a special case of endorsement, HPass will accredit organisations as “HPass Approved” if they can demonstrate audited compliance with the HPass Standards, as described in the quality assurance mechanism (QAM).

-Do I need special skills to become an Open Badge issuer?
+Do I need special skills to become an digital badges issuer?

 It helps if you use learning management systems or other web applications already, but you don’t require special skills, except as described below.
 During the pilot, early adopter organisations will be oriented to the badging service through tutorials, guides, and other forms of support.
 Special skills are needed for:

-How should my organisation start exploring Open Badges as a badge issuer?
+How should my organisation start exploring digital badges as a badge issuer?

 We recommend that organisations start off simply, through hands-on exploration with small experiments, building richness and sophistication over time.
 Hands-on exploration will help dispel mistaken assumptions and familiarise you with the system's capabilities.
 This will help your planning.